TeskaLabs/asab-iris/qa.md

 ```

-## TSM006: Try to send an email with '.md' template as body and attachment.(Format=html)
+## TSM008A: Try to send an email with '.md' template as body and attachment in both html and pdf formats.

 `PUT /send_mail`